 passenger_root /usr/lib/ruby/vendor_ruby/phusion_passenger/locations.ini; passenger_ruby /usr/bin/ruby;

-To verify that Passenger support has been installed and enabled correctly, you can run the following:
+Verify that Passenger support has been installed and enabled correctly:

 The configuration file for Nginx is located at